 And here's what is looks like now:

 The bonus extra about Vincent's "second life" deals with what happened after Vincent died.
 Vincent long had been supported by his brother, Theo, who was an art dealer.
-Vincent had circle of admirers, mostly other avant guarde artists, who believed that he would one day be recognised broadly as a great artist.
+Vincent had circle of admirers, mostly other avant-garde artists, who believed that he would one day be recognized broadly as a great artist.
 But right at the time when Vincent's work was starting to get the attention he deserved, Vincent shot himself.